The only game in which you’re allowed to cut the paper into pieces, especially when you are losing. A One Paper Game for 2–9 players.

 - Grab some pens, scissors and friends.

-Want to be minimalistic when printing?
-Only page 1, 3 and 4 are relevant for the base game.
+Concerned about ink?
+Only page 1, 3 and 4 of the rulebook are relevant for the base game.
 You can also generate “print friendly” boards.

-Tip for Teaching: only explain the first page, then immediately start playing!
+Tip for Teaching?
+Explain the first page, immediately start playing!
 Simply place the node list on the table, so players can look up what something does whilst playing.

-What's a secret board?
+Secret board?
 The "Expeditions" expansion adds nodes that trigger whenever their piece of paper comes loose.
 If you are able to print double-sided, these nodes will be placed on the backside of the paper.
-This means the paper actually has secret treasures and traps that will only be revealed during the game!
+This means the paper actually has secrets that will be revealed during the game!
 (Do a test print, though.)

 Two pictures of the game "in action".
 Some people in my play groups insist on using these way too complex icons, like a sheep or stick figure—I recommend just using simple shapes in your games.
 The bottom board is from an older version of the game, but the sunlight in the picture was really nice, so I decided to keep it on this page.